ygt-mikekchar/react-maybe-matchers/src/monad.md

 ```

 A little explanation is in order for those who are not so experienced with
-idiomatic Coffeescript.  `double` constains a single statement: a call to
+idiomatic Coffeescript.  `double` contains a single statement: a call to
 `@bind`.
 Remember that `@bind` takes a function as a parameter.
 We have
 elided the parenthesis and have passed in an inline function.
 A less
 idiomatic (though arguably clearer) version would look like: